Sammeeeeeeee/2omer/README.md

  - Now keeps data
 > [!WARNING]
 >### Antivirus results
 > This relase is being recognised as a trojan by some antivirus's.
 Wokring assumption is this is because it is a python script fiddeling with APPDATA.
 You can now download a bata wich saves the JSON in the users home dir.
-It can be downloaded [here](https://github.com/Sammeeeeeeee/2omer/releases/tag/v3.0.1), but is still pre relase.
+It can be downloaded [here](https://github.com/Sammeeeeeeee/2omer/releases/tag/v3.0.1), but is still bata.

 ## [Version 2](https://github.com/Sammeeeeeeee/2omer/releases/tag/V2.0.0)